fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

    - After that can see your balance will reduce and benificary account balance will increase how you sent money.
    - After that you redirect to history page.

-### Money transfer  (Yet to start)
+### Money transfer  (Completed)
 -Scenario 2: Still progress fund transfer
 - steps :
    1.One user can access multiple account
  - Expected Result:
    - You can send money for using various type account to account money transation.
-   - If you want 2nd account to send money drop down will come after that you can select bank and send to any account.
+   - If you want 2nd account to send money your account number will be change later you can send to any account.

 ### History (Completed)
 -Scenario 1: Successfully read the transation history